Lady Daphne

 Within a year Lady Daphne had been fully refitted and was back in service, and she continued trading for another 45 years.

 Andy & Sam have been Daphne’s custodians since 2016, and have completed extensive restoration and repair works.
-Her arrival in Charlestown is the next chapter in her story, and the Harbour Team are excited to welcome her.
+Her arrival in Charlestown is the next chapter in her story, and the Harbour Team are excited to have her here.